VGTS: Visually Guided Text Spotting for Novel Categories in Historical Manuscripts: Experiments

 \subsection{Datasets}

-In order to thoroughly evaluate the efficacy of our proposed method and make a meaningful contribution to the research community, we have meticulously curated the currently available public datasets to provide a more comprehensive and specific framework for utilizing them in the context of one-shot text spotting.
-Moreover, we introduce a novel dataset of historical manuscripts that feature atypical character shapes, which is particularly suited to the one-shot text spotting task.
-The details regarding the number of image samples present in the training and evaluation datasets for the four datasets are presented in \cref{fig:Details}.
+To thoroughly evaluate the efficacy of our proposed method and contribute meaningfully to the research community, we have meticulously curated existing public datasets and created a new dataset.

-\textbf{Dongba Hieroglyphics dataset (DBH)} is a newly proposed dataset in this work, which includes Dongba characters, an ancient hieroglyphic script that is invented by the ancestors of the Naxi minority in China.
-Dongba pictographs are a valuable part of history and literature and have been listed as "Memory of the World" by UNESCO.
-Despite the discovery of new characters through studying historical Dongba manuscripts, the total number of semantically distinct Dongba characters remains unknown.
-Therefore, the task of text spotting in Dongba historical manuscripts can be viewed as an open-set problem, where accurately spotting characters belonging to novel classes can aid in deciphering and summarizing historical characters in ancient manuscripts.
-To address this challenge, we collect data from the Dongba sutras, annotated and summarized the data, and created a dataset with 3633 bounding boxes and 253 categories.
-Since one-shot tasks usually require additional sets of support images, professionals hand-wrote an additional 253 characters independent of the original images, and used these hand-written images as the support image set to avoid controversy.
-The dataset is expected to facilitate future research on one-shot text spotting in historical manuscripts and an enhanced version with a larger number of images is planned for release in the future.
+\textbf{Dongba Hieroglyphics dataset (DBH)} is a new dataset featuring Dongba characters, an ancient script created by the Naxi minority's ancestors in China.
+These pictographs hold historical and literary value and have been recognized as "Memory of the World" by UNESCO.
+As the total number of distinct Dongba characters is unknown, text spotting in manuscripts is an open-set problem, where spotting novel characters helps decipher historical texts.
+We collected data from Dongba sutras, annotating and summarizing it into a dataset of 3,633 bounding boxes across 253 categories.
+To accommodate one-shot tasks, experts hand-wrote an additional 253 characters, using them as support images.
+The dataset is available for download\footnote{\url{https://github.com/infinite-hwb/VGTS/tree/master/DATA}}.

+\textbf{Egyptian Hieroglyph Dataset (EGH)} \citep{EGY} built from hieroglyphs in 10 different pictures from the book 'The Pyramid of Unas', comprises 171 classes.
+For this dataset, 4 images are selected for training, while 6 images are used for testing.
+It notably includes 68 novel categories, not present during the training process.

-\textbf{VML-HD dataset (VML) \cite{VML}} is a valuable resource for researchers working with historical Arabic documents.
-It comprises 94 images, with a total of 1770 unique character categories, of which 150 are randomly selected as novel categories.
+\textbf{VML-HD dataset (VML)} \citep{VML} is a valuable resource for researchers working with historical Arabic documents.
+It comprises 94 images, with a total of 1,770 unique character categories, of which 150 are randomly selected as novel categories.
 The training set includes 65 images, and the remaining 29 images are used for testing.